-Some specific notes concerning the M5223X
+Some specific notes concerning the MC9S12NE64

-The initial version of the M5223X had two bugs which require some attention.
-You can read about these in the errata sheet MC9S12NE64, Mask 1L19S, Rev. April 12, 2005 and both concern the Ethernet interface....No it's not a mistake.
-I have really referenced the M9S12NE64 since the M5223X PHY was taken from this chips and inherited its bugs and they are better described in this errata than the one to the M5223X itself.
+The MC9S12NE64 has two bugs which require some attention.
+You can read about these in the errata sheet MC9S12NE64, Mask 1L19S, Rev. April 12, 2005 and both concern the Ethernet interface.

 The first is a problem with auto-negotiation when the link partner's LTP is greater than 100ns.
-I tend to have no problem when using the M5223X in auto-negotiation mode with hubs and switches but do have problems when connecting directly to my laptop with a cross-over cable.
+I tend to have no problem when using the NE64 in auto-negotiation mode with hubs and switches but do have problems when connecting directly to my laptop with a cross-over cable.
 Unfortunately auto-negotiation can not be relied upon in every situation.
-The demo project is set up as default to use auto-negotiation and so if you do have problems with it and the link LED is not lighting on the Demo or Evaluation board then it may be necessary to configure the LAN interface to suit the speed of the network which it is connected to.
-To do this, edit the following line of the network_default structure in application.c to (LAN_10M | FULL_DUPLEX | RX_FLOW_CONTROL), and then recompile.
+The demo project is set up as default to use auto-negotiation and so if you do have problems with it and the link LED is not lighting on the LAN connector of the DEMO9S12NE64 then it may be necessary to configure the LAN interface to suit the speed of the network which it is connected to.
+To do this, edit the following line of the network_default structure in application.c and then recompile.